Staying In Shape

 6. You should be strengthening your core.

-All movement originates from the core, which includes all the muscles of the hips, upper legs and waist.
+All movement originates from the core, which includes all the muscles of the hips, upper legs, and waist.
 A strong core promotes proper posture, improves breathing, and reduces the risk of ankle sprains and knee pain.
 To improve your hiking posture, try planks, which strengthen the muscles along the spine, while floor cobras and ball back extensions develop the back strength to carry a heavy pack.

-7. Strength-training will make you a better hiker.
+7. Strength training will make you a better hiker.

 Functional movements like squats, lunges, step-ups, and deadlifts mimic the movement patterns you’ll encounter on the trail.
-Performing the movements with weights in a controlled setting allows your joints to move through their full range of motion, building strength and stability.
-Start with bodyweight, then add a pack or dumbbells to increase the resistance.
+Performing the movements with weights in a controlled setting allows your joints to move through their full range of motion, building strength, and stability.
+Start with body weight, then add a pack or dumbbells to increase the resistance.

 8. Fine-tuning your water intake can improve your performance.